afrazahmmad/datatables/readme.md

 - php artisan migrate --seed
 - php artisan serve

-Now you can visit check the sample proejct.
+Now you can check the sample proejct.
 Thanks!